position-pal/Documentation/content/docs/4-detailed-design/5-user-groups-service.md

 - **`User`**: The User entity represents an individual in the system.
 Each User is uniquely identified by a value object, _UserId_, ensuring consistency and traceability.
 The entity includes attributes such as name, email, and password, which can be updated while maintaining the same identity.

 - **`Group`** The Group entity represents a collection of users.
 It is identified by a _GroupId_ value object and has attributes like a group name and a list of members (Users).
-The association (Group → 0..* User) signifies that a group can have zero or more users, enabling flexible management of group memberships.

 - **`Membership`** The Membership value object captures the relationship between a user and a group.
 It includes the _UserId_ and _GroupId_ value objects, establishing a many-to-many association between users and groups.
 This structure allows for efficient querying of group memberships and user-group relationships.

-- **`Secret`, `Issuer`, `Audience`** These value objects are part of the authentication domain and represent the secret key, issuer, and audience of the JWT token, respectively.
-They encapsulate the necessary information for token generation and validation, ensuring secure authentication and authorization processes.

 ```plantuml